dhaykh2006-dot/retail-sales-dashboard-project/README.md

  4. Run the notebook file (.ipynb) using Jupyter Notebook or Google Colab.
  5. Explore the resulting dashboard and visualizations.

-Tools ##
+## Tools
 Python, pandas, matplotlib, Plotly, Google Colab

 ## Training Program
  This project was executed as part of the "Data Visualization and Storytelling" course (SDA-DSC-112) at SDAIA Academy.
-Instructor: Eng.
+Trainer: Eng.
 Faisal Alwadie